BLOG ARTICLE

 Real-world assets (RWA) like stocks, bonds, and real estate are making their way to the digital asset market through tokenization.
 Stablecoins serve as their on-chain payment rail, promoting quick transactions.

 If investors want to buy tokenized bonds, for example, they can do so with coins like Tether (USDT) and USDC, eliminating the need for fiat conversions and multiple intermediaries in transactions.
+As the tokenized asset market continues its growth trajectory , with institutional adoption accelerating meaningfully in 2025 , stablecoins are increasingly positioned as the settlement layer of choice for on-chain financial markets.

 Power Your Digital Asset Infrastructure with AlphaPoint